Seller’s Guide: How to Sell Your Home

 Determine Your List Price

 Listing prices must balance attracting potential buyers while ensuring you don’t leave money on the table.
-Working with a trusted real estate agent provides access to local real estate statistics, empowering you to make an intelligent decision.
+Working with trusted real estate agents provide access to local real estate statistics, empowering you to make an intelligent decision.

 Navigating today’s market is even more challenging for sellers because 42.42% of homes sold above the listing price in February 2022.
-While the market has cooled since then, these high prices indicate many sellers aren’t listing their homes at high enough prices.
+While the market has cooled since then, it is still largely considered a seller’s market. these high prices indicate many sellers aren’t listing their homes at high enough prices.

 Consult Your Agent For Necessary Repairs

 Launching a wholesale renovation project isn’t necessary to sell a home.
-However, some repairs are necessary.
+However, some repairs may be needed.
 For example, buyers will expect a significant discount if your home has structural or mechanical issues.

-Your goal is to make your home as marketable as possible.
+Your goal is to make your home as marketable as possible in the selling process.
 First, work with your agent to order a home inspection.
 Home inspectors aren’t legally required, but they can flag any issues that could be a barrier to marketing your home for its maximum value.

 Consider Effective Home Renovations